huggingface/blog/pytorch-ddp-accelerate-transformers.md

     print(f'Accuracy: {100. * correct / len(test_loader.dataset)}')
 ```

-Now any and all custom code needed to launch your code on any distributed setup is simplified to the `Accelerator` object.
-This code can then still be ran through the `torchrun` CLI, or through Accelerate's own CLI interface, [`accelerate launch`](https://huggingface.co/docs/accelerate/v0.12.0/en/basic_tutorials/launch).
+With this your PyTorch training loop is now setup to be ran on any distributed setup thanks to the `Accelerator` object.
+This code can then still be launched through the `torchrun` CLI or through Accelerate's own CLI interface, [`accelerate launch`](https://huggingface.co/docs/accelerate/v0.12.0/en/basic_tutorials/launch).

 As a result its now trivialized to perform distributed training with Accelerate and keeping as much of the barebones PyTorch code the same as possible.